mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Images

-* when an image file is selected in the Explorer panel it is rendered in an editor tab
+* when an image file is selected in the EXPLORER panel it is rendered in an editor tab

 ## Import Cost extension